greeffjean/Movie_DB/README.md

 React.js

 ## Testing
+## Testing Step 1
-Step 1: Please set up your test enviroment by `npm install` the following and make sure that the entry is followed by `--save-dev`:
+Please set up your test enviroment by `npm install` the following and make sure that the entry is followed by `--save-dev`:
 1. @babel/core
 2.  @babel/plugin-transform-modules-commonjs
 3. @babel/register